Branch Lifecycle¶

 You define one or more policies on a repository.
 Each policy has:

-*,?,[abc]). - A max age and/or a max idle age: at least one is required.
+*,?,[abc]). - A max age and/or a max inactivity time: at least one is required.

 A scheduled job runs across all repositories on a configurable cron.
 For each repository it evaluates every branch against the policies in order — the first match wins.
 A branch is deleted if it matches at least one pattern of a policy and any temporal criterion the policy sets has been crossed: